ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## Mitigations for SHA

-A quantum algorithm for breaking SHA and similar hashing functions is known as the *Grover's algorithm* and, as of current research, reduces the collision search diffculty to approximately sqrt(d), where d is the number of output bits.
+A quantum algorithm for breaking SHA and similar hashing functions is known as the *Grover's algorithm* and, as of current research, reduces the collision search difficulty to approximately sqrt(d), where d is the number of output bits.
 SHA256 (SHA2-256) is considered quantum-resistant, but we have chosen SHA2-512 to further increase the margin for Ixian.
 If quantum CPUs appear faster than anticipated, SHA3 with sufficient key sizes (above 256) and based on Keccak is also considered quantum-resistant.
-The addition of a key into the hash function involves some changes for the Ixian codebase, so additional avenues are also being explored, such as the appearance of a new, quantum-resistant hashing scheme.
+The addition of a key into the hash function involves some changes for the Ixian code base, so additional avenues are also being explored, such as the appearance of a new, quantum-resistant hashing scheme.

 # 9. Scaling plans